Aldaviva/RaspberryPiDotnetRepository/Readme.md

     ```
     ✅ If you want to make your app smaller and start faster with [Native AOT compilation](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/), then this self-contained publishing is required, although you can also publish self-contained apps without Native AOT<br>
     ❌ Installing multiple .NET JIT apps takes more time and storage space, and wears out your SD card faster<br>
-    ❌ Updating the runtime requires recompiling and reinstalling all .NET apps running on the system, instead of just running `apt upgrade` once<br>
+    ❌ Updating the runtime requires recompiling and reinstalling all .NET apps running on the system, instead of just running `apt full-upgrade` once<br>
     ❌ Only useful for cross-compilation from another machine, and does not let you install the SDK on a Raspberry Pi, if you wanted it<br>
     ❌ Native AOT has extremely limited reflection support and is incompatible with many libraries, especially for deserialization<br>
     ❌ Native AOT compilation takes a longer time (self-contained JIT publishing is slow, and AOT compilation is even slower)<br>